MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/hybridApp.md

 # required metadata

 title: Set up POS Hybrid app on Android and iOS
-description: This topic shows how to set up set up POS Hybrid app on Android and iOS.
+description: This topic shows how to set up set up the POS Hybrid app on Android and iOS.
 author: mugunthanm
 manager: AnnBe
 ms.date: 10/29/2018